AndresSp/Flaiderp.tv-React/README.md

 	- As a viewer, I want to get a preview, title and online time in notifications
 	- As a viewer, I will be able to open the stream clicking on notification
 	- As a viewer, I can activate/desactivate notifications

-  (PopUp)
-3. As a viewer, I can select a main streamer to see first over others
+3. As a viewer, I can select a main streamer to see first over others (PopUp)
-4. As a viewer, I will be able to see a preview of every streamer in a carousel
+4. As a viewer, I will be able to see a preview of every streamer in a carousel (PopUp)
-5. As a viewer, I will see the socials of every streamer
+5. As a viewer, I will see the socials of every streamer (PopUp)
-6. As a viewer, I can change the theme depending on the streamer favorite colors
+6. As a viewer, I can change the theme depending on the streamer favorite colors (PopUp)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.